 Can attention deficit symptoms be eased by alternative ADHD treatments like exercise?
 Research shows “green” time can lead to an increased ability to focus for both adults and children.

 Can a walk on the beach, a weekend camping trip, or another alternative ADHD treatment really ease symptoms of attention deficit disorder (ADHD)?
-Child advocate and author Richard Louv certainly thinks so; his latest book is titled Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder.
+Author Richard Louv certainly thinks so; his latest book is titled Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder.

 And recent studies led by University of Illinois researcher Frances Kuo, Ph.D., provide solid evidence linking time spent in natural surroundings to an increased ability to focus with ADHD.
-Recently, frequent ADDitude contributor Carl Sherman, Ph.D., spoke with Dr. Kuo about her findings and what they mean for parents of children with ADHD.
+Recently, frequent ADDitude contributor Carl Sherman, Ph.D., spoke with Dr. Kuo about her findings and what they mean for people with ADHD.

 What gave you the idea that nature might be good for those with ADHD?

 A number of studies had shown that adults without ADHD concentrate better if they have access to natural surroundings.
 Researchers asked people how much time they spent in parks, gardens, and other green environments.
 Then they asked how attentive they felt, how focused they were at work, and how likely they were to misplace things.